PROCEED-Labs/proceed/README.md

 **Authentication & Authorization**

-Wether you start the API with `yarn dev-ms-api` or `yarn dev-ms-api-auth0` you can log in with two default users just by typing their name in the 'Sign in with Development Users' section:
+When you start the API with `yarn dev-ms-api`, you can log in with two default users just by typing their name in the 'Sign in with Development Users' section:

 - Admin: With the username `admin`.
 - John Doe: With the username `johndoe`.

-If you start the API with `yarn dev-ms-api-auth0`, two users are created on the development Auth0 environment:
+Additionaly, if you have set up the environments folder in `src/management-system/src/backend/server/environment-configurations/` and `useAuth0` is set to `true` these two default users are created in the development Auth0 environment.

 - Admin: With the username `admin` and the password `ProceedAdm1n!`.
 - John Doe: With the username `johndoe` and the password `JohnDoe1!`.